Rally has to be configured once after installation. If you just run

 - Metrics store settings (only for metrics store type

 elasticsearch): Provide the connection details to the Elasticsearch metrics store.
 This should be an instance that you use just for Rally but it can be a rather small one.
 A single node cluster with default setting should do it.
+When using self-signed certificates on the Elasticsearch metrics store, certificate verification can be turned off by setting the

 - Name for this benchmark environment (only for metrics store type